 Increasingly, states are decriminalizing marijuana and allowing people to possess small amounts of the drug for personal use.
-On the federal level, marijuana possession is still a crime, and any use of the drug is barred by federal law.
+On the federal level, marijuana possession is still a crime, and any drug use is barred by federal law.
 Texas has not decriminalized marijuana, and most family court judges treat any drug use as a reason to restrict visitation for you with your child severely.

 The bottom line is that your usage of marijuana is seen to expose your child to an unreasonable threat of harm.
 Child Protective Services (CPS) may become involved as drug use is often seen as a form of child neglect.
-You have a duty to protect your child, and despite what you believe, a judge is likely to find that your drug usage places an undue amount of potential harm on your child.
+It would help if you protect your child, and despite what you believe, a judge is likely to find that your drug usage places an undue amount of potential harm on your child.

-All in all, how your case turns out will depend in large part on the individual circumstances of your case.
+All in all, how your case turns out will largely depend on the individual circumstances of your case.
 The extent of your drug use and how much of it has been in front of your child has directly/indirectly affected him, or the judge will examine her.
 Using marijuana in front of your child is a huge red flag for most judges.
-The fact remains that when you use marijuana, your senses are altered, and you are not able to protect your child as well or act as quickly should the need to arise.
+The fact remains that when you use marijuana, your senses are altered, and you cannot protect your child or act as quickly should the need arise.
 If your child is young, you could potentially leave your child vulnerable to finding and ingesting the drugs.
 In the same way, your child could get into untold other household temptations like cleaning supplies, open electrical outlets, or sharp objects like knives while you are utilizing marijuana.